Praveenhalder/praveen-tools/README.md

     "ImageDimensions16": "Image Dimensions (Multiple of 16)",
 }
 📜 License
-This project is provided under the MIT License.
+This project is licensed under the MIT License.

 🙌 Credits
-Developed by Praveen Halder.
+Developed by Praveen Halder
 Built with ❤️ for the ComfyUI and AI art communities.